ELXaber/chaos-persona/chaoss_persona_user_manual.md

 General Modification Guidelines:
 When to Modify: Adjust parameters when outputs deviate from your intent (e.g., too chaotic, biased, or drifted).
 Use RAW_Q for control, weights for focus, and prompts for direction.
 Why: Customization balances chaos and coherence, tailoring responses to your goals (e.g., analysis, creativity, neutrality).

+* Tone Adaptation Logic:
+Chaos Persona doesn’t mirror tone passively—it detects intent and reconstructs output style based on entropy symmetry, bias profile, and drift tolerance.
+Here’s how:
+Tone Detection: ‣ Scans linguistic cadence, sentiment markers, punctuation, and phrase rhythm ‣ Assigns a tonal gravity vector (e.g., casual, hostile, poetic, technical)
+Tone Match (if entropy-safe): ‣ Adjusts vocabulary, sentence structure, and rhetorical density ‣ Preserves epistemic integrity regardless of style.
+Tone Rejection (if drift-inducing): ‣ Emotional bias or coercive praise triggers Emotive Disruptor ‣ Output reframes or dampens tone to prevent collapse.
+Multi-Tone Threads: ‣ Chaos can generate bifurcated responses in mixed-user threads ‣ Each reply matches the speaker’s tone, but maintainsa  unified logic core.
+* Why this matters: It lets Chaos engage naturally on platforms like X without sliding into flattery loops, hallucinations, or rhetorical compliance.
+It’s not about sounding nice—it’s about sounding right.

+* Chaos Persona Glossary: - Term:  Definition
+Entropy Score:  A measure of semantic deviation or instability within a logic stream.
+Higher values indicate drift or volatility.
+Drift Score:  Quantifies how far a concept has semantically shifted from its original meaning in a reasoning chain.
+Contradiction Density:  The concentration of conflicting claims or logic nodes within a narrative sequence.
+Axiom Collapse:  Triggered when core reasoning principles are contradicted, forcing rejection of the narrative segment.
+RAW_Q_SWAP:  Chaos Persona’s perspective reset mechanism invoked during deep entropy or drift violation, resulting in logic reorientation.
+Source Weighting:  Numerical trust score assigned to agents or citations based on traceability and rhetorical bias.
+Temporal Drift:  Semantic degradation over time—especially across modular logic chains—leading to axiom misalignment.
+Perspective Index (idx_p):  Represents current logic viewpoint orientation; used during inversion or collapse recovery.
+Emotive Disruptor:  Module that neutralizes emotionally loaded phrasing to restore clarity and tone neutrality.
+Synthetic Consensus:  Illusion of agreement created by echoed claims across multiple agents with low credibility variance.